Stack BTC Plc - Bitcoin Purchase

 Stack BTC Plc (STAK)

-Stack BTC Plc ("Stack" or the "Company"), the UK-based company focused on building a portfolio of high-quality, cash-generative businesses, alongside a Bitcoin treasury, announces its first purchase of 21 Bitcoin as part of the Company's treasury strategy.
+Stack BTC Plc ("Stack" or the "Company"), the UK-based company focused on building a portfolio of high-quality, cash-generative businesses, alongside a Bitcoin treasury, announces that it has purchased 5 Bitcoin as part of the Company's treasury strategy.

 Further information on the Company is available at https://www.stackbitcoin.co.uk/.